UDP communication for NTN applications

 * Use an existing platform that supports UDP ingestion, such as **Ubidots** (see the [Ubidots guide](https://docs.monogoto.io/developer/cloud-integrations/ubidots)) or,

-* **Set up your own UDP server** for development and testing (see [set-up-udp-server](https://docs.monogoto.io/ntn-satellite-networks/udp-communication-for-ntn-applications/set-up-udp-server "mention"))\
+* **Set up your own UDP server** for development and testing (see [Set up UDP server](/ntn-satellite-networks/udp-communication-for-ntn-applications/set-up-udp-server.md))\

 This guide focuses on creating a **simple UDP server** to receive payloads from an NTN device.
 This approach is ideal for early development, debugging, and validation before integrating with a production backend.